- 3.01 Application and Licensing

 3.04 Board Notification of Change in Name or Address

 (2) Change of address.
 The registrant shall notify the Board of any change in his/her name, or address.
 Such notification shall be in writing and shall be submitted within 30 days of the change in name or address.
+Such written notification may be submitted by electronic mail to the Board’s contact address on the Board’s website, or by other electronic means approved by the Board.

 3.05 License Fee